Processing math: 100%

-Saturday 24 October 2020
+Saturday, 24 October 2020

 A subsequence converging to an analytic curve

 This is a question that confronted me while I was trying to find a proof of a different result.
-Consider a sequence $x_n \in \mathbb{R}^m$ with $x_n \to 0$.
-Under what circumstances does a subsequence converge to an analytic curve $\gamma:[0,\varepsilon) \to \mathbb{R}^m$ with $\gamma(0)=0$?
-Let me make this notion precise: the sequence must converge according to all derivatives, that is, faster than any power of $r = \|x\|$.
+Consider a sequence x_n \in \mathbb{R}^m with x_n \to 0.
+Under what circumstances does a subsequence converge to an analytic curve \gamma:[0,\varepsilon) \to \mathbb{R}^m with \gamma(0)=0?
+Let me make this notion precise: the sequence must converge according to all derivatives, that is, faster than any power of r = \|x\|.
 It should be noted that the eventual subsequence we extract need not lie on the curve, because of the existence of nonanalytic functions which converge more quickly than any polynomial.
-By the compactness of $S^{m-1}$ we can pass to a subsequence such that $s_1^n = \|x_n\|$ is converging to some point $s_1 \in S^{m-1}$.
-So we begin to construct a curve by starting with \[ \gamma(t) = tv_1, \] where $v_1=s_1$.
-Next, let $s^2_n$ be the intersection of $\gamma(t) = v_1t +v_2^nt^2$ with $S^{n-1}$, where the vector $v_2^n$ is chosen such that $\gamma(t)$ contains $x_n$.
-Passing to a subsequence, we have $s^2_n \to s_2$.
-We then have the curve \[ \gamma(t) = v_1t +v_2t^2, \] where $v_2$ is chosen so that the curve intersects $S^{m-1}$ at $s_2$.
-We assume for the moment that such a $v_2$ exists, and examine this assumption shortly.
-Note that the distance from $x_n$ to the curve is bounded by $ct_n^2$, where $\gamma(t_n)$ is the point of the curve closest to $x_n$, and since $s^2_n \to s_2$, $c$ can be made as small as we like by truncating the sequence.
-Iterating this process, we arrive at a curve \[ \gamma(t) = v_1t +v_2t^2 + \ldots + v_kt^k, \] and a subsequence $x_n$ such that $d(x_n,\gamma(t_n)) \leq ct_n^k \leq cr_n^k$, where $r_n =||x_n||$.
-Now we return to the question of whether the vector $v_2$ (and $v_3,\ldots,v_k$) actually exists.
-It can happen that as $s^2_n \to s_2$, $v_2^n$ becomes unbounded and consequently $v_2$ doesn't exist.
-This means that the sequence is converging to $v_1$ slower than $t^2$.
+By the compactness of S^{m-1} we can pass to a subsequence such that s_1^n = \|x_n\| is converging to some point s_1 \in S^{m-1}.
+So we begin to construct a curve by starting with \gamma(t) = tv_1, where v_1=s_1.
+Next, let s^2_n be the intersection of \gamma(t) = v_1t +v_2^nt^2 with S^{n-1}, where the vector v_2^n is chosen such that \gamma(t) contains x_n.
+Passing to a subsequence, we have s^2_n \to s_2.
+We then have the curve \gamma(t) = v_1t +v_2t^2, where v_2 is chosen so that the curve intersects S^{m-1} at s_2.
+We assume for the moment that such a v_2 exists, and examine this assumption shortly.
+Note that the distance from x_n to the curve is bounded by ct_n^2, where \gamma(t_n) is the point of the curve closest to x_n, and since s^2_n \to s_2, c can be made as small as we like by truncating the sequence.
+Iterating this process, we arrive at a curve \gamma(t) = v_1t +v_2t^2 + \ldots + v_kt^k, and a subsequence x_n such that d(x_n,\gamma(t_n)) \leq ct_n^k \leq cr_n^k, where r_n =||x_n||.
+Now we return to the question of whether the vector v_2 (and v_3,\ldots,v_k) actually exists.
+It can happen that as s^2_n \to s_2, v_2^n becomes unbounded and consequently v_2 doesn't exist.
+This means that the sequence is converging to v_1 slower than t^2.
 This corresponds to the case where the curve must be written as a Puiseux series, rather than a Taylor series.
-In this case, we multiply the Taylor series by $t$, i.e. we consider \[ \gamma(t) = v_1t^2 +v_2t^3 + \ldots + v_kt^{k+1}, \] and again try to construct $v_2$.
-It could happen that $v_2 = 0$, in which case we attempt to construct $v_3$, continuing to multiply by $t$ whenever a vector fails to exist.
-Eventually we will obtain the first two non-zero terms of our curve \[ \gamma(t) = v_1t^{1+l} + v_jt^{j+l} \] for some $j \geq 2$.
-Otherwise, all subsequences of the sequence $x_n$ must be asymptoting to $v_1$ slower than any rational power $\rho$ of $r$, $\rho > 1$, $\rho \to 1$.
-From here, we can construct all remaining terms using our original process, i.e. all remaining vectors $v_i$ will exist.
-Thus, after multiplying by $t$ enough times, we will eventually be able to construct a curve \[ \gamma(t) = v_1t^{1+l} +v_2t^{2+l} + \ldots + v_kt^{k}, \] which satisfies our requirements.
-However, it's unfortunately possible for $x_n$ to be asymptoting to $v_1$ slower than any rational power or $r$.
+In this case, we multiply the Taylor series by t, i.e. we consider \gamma(t) = v_1t^2 +v_2t^3 + \ldots + v_kt^{k+1}, and again try to construct v_2.
+It could happen that v_2 = 0, in which case we attempt to construct v_3, continuing to multiply by t whenever a vector fails to exist.
+Eventually we will obtain the first two non-zero terms of our curve \gamma(t) = v_1t^{1+l} + v_jt^{j+l} for some j \geq 2.
+Otherwise, all subsequences of the sequence x_n must be asymptoting to v_1 slower than any rational power \rho of r, \rho > 1, \rho \to 1.
+From here, we can construct all remaining terms using our original process, i.e. all remaining vectors v_i will exist.
+Thus, after multiplying by t enough times, we will eventually be able to construct a curve \gamma(t) = v_1t^{1+l} +v_2t^{2+l} + \ldots + v_kt^{k}, which satisfies our requirements.
+However, it's unfortunately possible for x_n to be asymptoting to v_1 slower than any rational power or r.
 But, it means it's converging to zero so fast relative to its rate of rotation that I believe it is possible to find a higher dimensional manifold that it is asymptoting to.
 I'm working on making this notion precise in a paper I'm working on.